microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ## Upgrading from the HoloToolkit (HTK)

-There is not a direct upgrade path from the legacy HoloToolkit to the new Mixed Reality Toolkit due to the rebuilt framework.
+There is not a direct upgrade path from the HoloToolkit to the new Mixed Reality Toolkit due to the rebuilt framework.
 However, it is possible to import the MRTK into your HoloToolkit project and start work migrating your implementation if you wish.

 > The Mixed Reality Team will release a guide in the future on the key differences between HTK and MRTK project implementations.